clemenssielaff/notf/pynotf/pynotf/scene/scene.md

 But we need different Designs for different renderers...
 2. I liked the idea of having multiple design objects per Widget, so you can easily switch between the two.
 However, just for the standard case of a 2D UI, the idea of a Design "skiplist" with sub-Designs of fixed size, this will not give us much.
 I guess the cost of replacing a sub design is about the same as updating it.
 True, you can have multiple sub-designs in the same Design and en-able or dis-able them, but I doubt that we will have many Widgets with multiple, static Designs that are just toggled in between.
 And even if.
 By not having both sub-designs part of the same Design but only using one of them, we shrink the top-level design and maybe that will offset all gains by having the multiple sub-designs in there..?
 So I guess we are back again at just one design per Widget.
 I _do_ like the idea of fixed Designs though, especially since they would allow us to update the complete Design with multiple threads.

----

-You should be able to change the render callback of a widget based on state.

-Invisible widgets must be marked as such so they don't get mouse events.
-Otherwise, we might have scrolling widgets that are outside of the cropped rect of their parent in the location of a mouse event for example.

-Note that this is different from being "disabled" (which should be a state, rather than a built-in thing)

-Widgets should differentiate between the "is_visible" property and "is_viewable" method.
-Visible widgets can still be not viewable with an opacity of zero.

 ## Where to place the Design